apacheignite/documentation/data-grid/affinity-collocation.md

 For example, let's say you have `Person` and `Company` objects and you want to collocate `Person` objects with `Company` objects for which this person works.
 There are two ways to declare affinity key for a key type.

 First, cache key used to cache `Person` objects may have a field or method annotated with `@AffinityKeyMapped` annotation, which will provide the value of the company key for collocation.
 For convenience, you can also optionally use `AffinityKey` class
+[block:callout]
+{
+  "type": "info",
+  "title": "Annotations in Scala",
+  "body": "Note that if Scala case class is used as a key class and one of its constructor parameters is annotated with `@AffinityKeyMapped`, by default the annotation will not be properly applied to the generated field, and therefore will not be recognized by Ignite.
+To override this behavior, use `@field` meta annotation in addition to `@AffinityKeyMapped` (see example below)."
+}
+[/block]

 [block:code]
 {
   "codes": [